Parents Guide for New Students

 Please make sure your children are clean before getting on the mat.
 Dirty hands and feet spread germs and dirt.
 Please make sure their training uniforms are clean and free of holes.

-Fingernails and toenails should be kept trimmed for Aikido training.
-Sharp or long nails could scrape or cut others while training.
-(There are nail trimmers in the first aid cabinet in the hallway near the 3 bathrooms.)
+Sharp or long fingernails (or toenails) could scrape or cut others while training.
+(There are nail trimmers in the first aid cabinet in the front entrance way near the 3 bathrooms.)

 -

 Moving up to the class for the next age group can be an exciting and sometimes scary time.
 If your child is old enough to join the next age group, or their birthday is approaching, feel free to talk with the instructor of their current class about changing classes.
 The current class instructor will talk with the instructor of the older class and make a recommendation about how and when to change classes.
 The decision to advance students is based not only on the student’s age, but also their eagerness, maturity, and level of training.
+If your are unsure about moving up, one option could be to attend both classes in parallel for a while, one each per week.
 Please understand that the decision is based not only on the desires of the student and parents but also on what is best for the program as a whole; for example moving a student up before they are ready could adversely affect the experience of other students in the older class.

 -